Genusbiz/docs/terminology.md

 ## Genus App Services

-Genus App Platform's set of services offered to Genus Desktop, Genus Apps, other Genus App Services, or third party service consumers.
+Genus App Platform's set of software components offering services to Genus Desktop, Genus Apps, other Genus App Services, or third party service consumers.

 Genus App Services run on a set of one or more Microsoft Windows Servers.
-Such servers are often called application servers.

-Genus App Services were previously called Genus Server, but to better differentiate between _services_ and _servers_, the name was changed.
+See also [Genus Server](#genus-server).

 ## Genus Desktop

 Genus App Platform's client (runtime/executable) for desktop devices, like Windows 10 on laptops or personal computers (PCs).

+## Genus Server

+Genus Server is almost synonymous with [Genus App Services](#genus-app-services).

+Use Genus Server when you talk about Genus App Services as a set of services running inside a Microsoft Windows Server, simply because it is easier to talk about a _Genus Server_ than a _Genus App Services Server_.

+Use Genus App Services when you talk about the services independently of one or more Microsoft Windows Servers.

 ## Genus Studio

-Genus App Platform's client for defining and maintaining [app models](#app-model).
+Genus App Platform's client for defining and maintaining an [app model](#app-model).

 ## Metadata